The Glory of Byzantine Mosaic Art

 To truly appreciate Byzantine Mosaic art, a bit of background on what it truly stands for is important.
 During the Byzantine Empire (which existed in Eastern Roman) in medieval times, from the 6th to the 15th century, mosaics were one of the most popular forms of artwork to be displayed in the or in places of religious worship.
 The ruler of the Byzantine Empire, Justinian along with his wife, commissioned many pieces to be used as decoration and reminders of religious stories in many of the main churches of the time.

 Artists from all over Europe came to East Roman to study, learn and grow under the watchful eye of established mosaic artists.

-This form of artwork was used to depict images of religious figures, images, stories and more to be displayed out in the open in places where worshippers gathered.
-It is believed that mosaics were used as the primary source of artwork because it could be installed directly into the floor, walls or windows of the church.
+This form of artwork was used to depict images of religious figures, images, stories and more to be displayed out in the open in places where worshipers gathered.
+It is believed that mosaic wall art were used as the primary source of artwork because it could be installed directly into the floor, walls or windows of the church.
 It didn’t have to be hung on a wall, it could be part of a wall.

 Mosaic art that was influenced by the Byzantine Empire had such an influence that its textures, tone, and color is still maintained by artists globally; from Greece to Serbia to Russia and other Eastern Orthodox countries in modern times.
 Examples can be found in places of worship all over the world, from Asia to Russia.